Domestic Violence Intervention Program (DVIP)

 Requirements for the Domestic Violence Intervention Program in Tampa, FL

 The DVIP program was created for men and women accused of domestic violence.
-The program is designed to reverse the cycle of domestic violence and keeping the family unit intact.
+The program is designed to reverse the cycle of domestic violence and keep the family unit intact.

-To complete the program, the defendant must enter a guilty plea to the charges in order to participate in this eight month program.
+To complete the program, the defendant must enter a guilty plea to the charges to participate in this eight-month program.

-You should also know that the State Attorney’s Office for the Thirteenth Judicial Circuit, in and for Hillsborough County, FL, has announced a policy to aggressively seek the relinquishment of firearms from domestic violence defendants.
+You should also know that the State Attorney’s Office for the Thirteenth Judicial Circuit, in and for Hillsborough County, FL, has announced a policy to seek the relinquishment of firearms from domestic violence defendants.

 Types of Domestic Violence Offenses Eligible for DVIP

 For the Domestic Violence Misdemeanor Intervention Program, the defendant must be charged with one of the following offenses:

 Eligibility for the domestic violence diversion program requires that the defendant has no prior adult felony arrests and/or convictions and not more than one prior conviction for a non-violent misdemeanor crime.

 A defendant is only permitted to participate in this program once in a lifetime.
 Additionally, the victim must consent to the defendant’s participation in this program.

-This article was last updated on Friday, April 13, 2018.
+This article was last updated on Thursday, May 4, 2023.